 - Experience in the troubleshooting and repair of exhaust systems, including redundant fan operational sequencing.

 - General knowledge of the National Electric Code, Life Safety Code, OSHA and standard industry practices.
 Conform to industry standards concerning safety, lock-out/tag-out, inspections, and operations when dealing with electrical systems.
 Maintain high consciousness of safety for all personnel and areas involved.

 - EPA Certified Universal Technician in accordance with Section 608 to handle CFC’s, HCFC’s and HFC’s.

 - NJ Blue Seal Refrigeration or willing to obtain.

-- Must also be able and comfortable working in confined spaces, at varying heights, and within exposure to plant hazards (steam/electrical/mechanical/radiological).
+- Ability to lift 50 pounds.
+Work in confined spaces, at heights, and exposure to plant hazards (steam/electrical/mechanical/radiological).